What's the Problem?

 The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Seafood Mushrooms Lawsuits.
-We are handling individual litigation nationwide and currently accepting new listeria infection cases in all 50 states.
+We are handling individual litigation nationwide and currently accepting new listeria cases in all 50 states.

 If you or a loved one had symptoms of food poisoning after eating recalled seafood mushrooms, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.